openbmc/docs/designs/mctp/mctp-kernel.md

 message will be sent with the tag value as specified.
 If a tag value cannot be allocated, the system call will report an errno of `EAGAIN`.

-The application must provide the message type byte as the first byte of the message buffer passed to `sendto()`.
-If a message integrity check is to be included in the transmitted message, it must also be provided in the message buffer, and the most-significant bit of the message type byte must be 1.
+The message buffer does not include the message type byte; this is specified by the `smctp_type` value.
+If a message integrity check is to be included in the transmitted message, it must be provided in the message buffer, and the most-significant bit of the `smctp_type` must be 1.

-If the first byte of the message does not match the message type value, then the system call will return an error of `EPROTO`.

 The `sendmsg()` system call allows a more compact argument interface, and the message buffer to be specified as a scatter-gather list.
 At present no ancillary